Astron Energy: History

-Astron was founded in 1911, and originally called the Texaco Company (South Africa), and imported its first crude oil cargo into South Africa in the same year.
+Astron was founded in 1911, originally called the Texaco Company (South Africa), and imported its first crude oil cargo into South Africa in the same year.

 In 1936, the Caltex brand rolled out in South Africa.
 This was enabled by the creation of Chevron South Africa, via a joint venture between Texaco and Standard Oil of California (which later became Chevron).

 In 1966, the Caltex Refinery was constructed in Milnerton, Cape Town.
 It is still in operation, under the Astron brand.

 In 2017, Swiss mining and commodity trading company, Glencore, bought Chevron's Southern African assets for R1 billion.
 Glencore then began major infrastructure upgrades on the Astron Refinery.

 As part of an agreement with the South African Competition Tribunal and the Department of Economic Development, Glencore agreed to invest R6 billion in the Astron Refinery and related projects.

 In 2018, Astron Energy began operating the Caltex brand under a license agreement with Chevron.

 In September 2022, Astron revealed its new gas station design, and began a gradual rebranding of Caltex locations across South Africa and Botswana to Astron Energy.
 The first locations to receive the upgrades were MACS in Brooklyn, Cape Town; Nandi in eThekweni, KZN; Chuenespoort, along the R37, in Limpopo, and KwaMakhuta in Amanzimtoti, KZN.

 In July 2025, Astron unveiled its 500th rebranded gas station.

 Operations

 Retail

 As of 2025, Astron operates over 850 gas stations across South Africa and Botswana, which include retail gas and diesel (under its Quartech brand), as well as convenience stores and cafes.
 The company uses a franchise model for its gas stations.

-Astron gas stations partner with Fresh Stop convenience stores and Seattle Coffee outlets, both owned by major South African supermarket chain, Food Lover's Market, which previously operated the same two brands in partnership with Caltex.
+Astron gas stations partner with FreshStop convenience stores and Seattle Coffee outlets, both owned by major South African supermarket chain, Food Lover's Market, which previously operated the same two brands in partnership with Caltex.

 Astron also partners with Standard Bank, a major South African financial institution, for the bank's UCount Rewards program.

 The company's gas stations cost around R4 million to establish, excluding stock, as well as a further roughly R2 million in working capital.
 Such a station has the ability to serve a volume of 330,000 kiloliters per month, and generate an estimated R1 million to R1.3 million in revenue per month.

 As of 2025, Astron's gas station distribution included 164 in Gauteng, 123 in the Western Cape, and 77 in KwaZulu-Natal.